-If you are a witness to any incident of violence, you are not powerless to help.
-A bystander is any person who is present at the scene but is not directly involved in the incident.
+If you witness any incident of violence, you are not powerless to help.
+A bystander is any person present at the scene but is not directly involved in the incident.

 Bystander Intervention involves developing the awareness, skills, and courage needed to intervene in a situation when another individual needs help.
-Individuals can send a powerful message about what is acceptable and expected behavior in ourcommunity.
+Individuals can send a powerful message about acceptable and expected behavior in our community.
 As a bystander, you:

-- 1. Notice the event - 2.
-Interpret the event as a problem - 3.
+- 1. Notice the Event - 2.
+Interpret the Event as a problem - 3.
 Take personal responsibility to intervene - 4.
 Decide how you are going to intervene - 5.
 Decide to Intervene.
 There are three ways to intervene: - a.
-Direct Directly intervening, in the moment, to prevent a problem situation fromhappening - Delegate Seeking help from another individual, often someone who is authorized torepresent others, such as a police officer or campus official. - c.
-Distract Interrupting the situation without directly confronting the offender make the situation worse.
-However, bystandersare encouraged to intervene at the earliest point possible and look for early warning signs of trouble.
+Direct: Directly intervening, in the moment, to prevent a problem situation from happening - b.
+Delegate: Seeking help from another individual, often someone who is authorized to represent others, such as a police officer or campus official. - c.
+Distract: Interrupting the situation without directly confronting the offender

+As a bystander, do not put yourself at risk and do not make the situation worse.
+However, bystanders are encouraged to intervene at the earliest point possible and look for early warning signs of trouble.
 However, intervening does not necessarily mean confronting.
 Bystanders can always ask for help.
 If you believe you are witnessing a crime in progress, call Campus Safety and Security immediately and report your location.